Shivaji: Attacks on Shaista Khan and Surat

 At the request of Badi Begum of Bijapur, Aurangzeb, now the Mughal emperor, sent his maternal uncle Shaista Khan, with an army numbering over 150,000, along with a powerful artillery division, in January 1660 to attack Shivaji in conjunction with Bijapur's army led by Siddi Jauhar.
 Shaista Khan, with his better equipped and well provisioned army of 80,000 seized Pune.
 He also took the nearby fort of Chakan, besieging it for a month and a half before breaching the walls.
 He established his residence at Shivaji's palace of Lal Mahal.

 On the night of 5 April 1663, Shivaji led a daring night attack on Shaista Khan's camp.
 He, along with 400 men, attacked Shaista Khan's mansion, broke into Khan's bedroom and wounded him.
 Khan lost three fingers.
 In the scuffle, Shaista Khan's son and several wives, servants, and soldiers were killed.
-The Khan took refuge with the Mughal forces outside of Pune, and Aurangzeb punished him for this embarrassment with a transfer to Bengal.
+Khan took refuge with the Mughal forces outside Pune, and Aurangzeb punished him for this embarrassment with a transfer to Bengal.

 In retaliation for Shaista Khan's attacks, and to replenish his now-depleted treasury, in 1664 Shivaji sacked the port city of Surat, a wealthy Mughal trading centre and decamped with plunder exceeding Rs 10 million.
 On 13 February 1665, he also conducted a naval raid on Portuguese-held Basrur in present-day Karnataka, and gained a large plunder.